andrewjmcgehee/arch/README.md

 ## Configuration

 ### Tiling Window Manager - bspwm
 Install `xorg-server xorg-xinit bspwm sxhkd` and put `exec bspwm` in `~/.xinitrc`.
-The packages with `xorg` manage the X graphical server, and `sxhkd` allows you to set keyboard shutcuts for bspwm.
+The `xorg` packages manage the X graphical server, and `sxhkd` allows you to set keyboard shutcuts for bspwm.

 ### Show Dot-files First in `ls`
 Export the environment variable `LC_COLLATE=C`